malte-wessel/react-matchmedia-connect/README.md

 ## Usage
 ### createMatchMediaConnect

 `createMatchMediaConnect` lets you register a set of [media queries](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries).
-If one of the queries change, you component will be updated
+If one of the queries changes, you component will be updated.

 ```javascript
 import { createMatchMediaConnect } from 'react-matchmedia-connect';